cyclus/cyclus/README.rst

   * Keep your own "master" and "develop" branches in sync with the blessed repository's "master" and "develop" branches.
-The master branch should always be the 'stable' or 'production' release of cyclus.
+The master branch should always be the 'stable' or 'production' release of Cyclus.

      - Pull the most recent history from the blessed repository "master" and/or "develop" branches before you merge changes into your